Site Navigation

 Nav Header with pages

 Repeat for each page you want to associate with that header.
-You can also change the page order by clicking and dragging inside the Nav Header.
+You can also change the page order by clicking and dragging blocks inside the Nav Header Block.

 And you can nest a Nav Header inside a Nav Header, and add one or more Page blocks to it.
 This will create a sub-submenu if you chose to use horizontal navigation.
 For vertical navigation, it adds a "regular" Nav Header section to the navigation.